MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/hybrid-tiered-data-analytics-content.md

 ## Potential use cases

-The solution applies to large multi-branch manufacturing organizations that require:
+This solution applies to large multi-branch manufacturing organizations that require:

 - Rapid and secure data storage, processing, and distribution between global remote locations and central headquarters.
 - Security of employee and machinery activity, facility information, and business reporting data.
 The data must be distributed appropriately and meet regional compliance policies and industry regulations.